MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 ### Generic Test

 Create a `provider.tf` file that contains the minimum Terraform provider version that should be tested.
-This file will be moved during test in order to execute the module.
+This file will be moved during the test in order to execute the module.

 ```hcl
 # Local provider for testing